-The subject site is located within Maitland City Council and zoned 'RU2: Rural Landscape'.
+The subject site is located within Maitland City Council and zoned 'RU2: Rural Landscape' pursuant to Maitland Local Environmental Plan 2011.

 The subject property has street frontage to Wyndella Road to the west and abuts private rural allotments to all other aspects.